9Chapter 9 - The Linear Regression Model - Introduction

 9.3 Interesting facts from history

 About 70 years later, the English anthropologist Francis Galton and the English mathematician Karl Pearson - leading founders of the Statistics discipline- used the foundations of the least-square method to first develop the linear regression model.
 Galton developed the conceptual foundation of regression models when he was studying the inherited characteristics of sweet peas.
-Pearson further developed Galton ideas following rigurous mathematical development.
+Pearson further developed Galton ideas following rigorous mathematical development.

 Pearson used to work in Galton’s laboratory.
 When Galton died, Pearson wrote Galton’s biography.
 In this biography (Pearson 1930), Pearson described how Galton came up with the idea of regression.
 In 1875 Galton gave sweet peas seeds to seven friends.
 All sweet peas seeds had uniform weights.
 His friends harvested the sweet peas and returned the plants to Galton.
 He did a graph to see the size of each plant compared with their respective parents’ sizes.
 He found that all of them had parents with higher size.
 When graphing the offspring’s size as the Y axis, and parents’ size as the X axis, he tried to manually draw a line that could represent this relationship, and he found that the line slope was less than 1.0.
 He concluded that the size of these plants in their generation was “regressing” to the supposed mean of this specie (considering several generations).